-Mattresses as with any other home fittings exist in many types, forms and sizes.
-What type of mattress you like is a pure personal choice.
-However, some mattress types are more comfortable than others while some mattress types are better suited to certain situations than others.
+Types of Mattress, as with any other home furnishings, exist in many types, forms, and sizes.
+What type of mattress you like is a purely personal choice.
+While there is no universally comfortable mattress design, certain styles are more adaptable to specific needs.

 A mattress is just one of many factors that determine how you sleep at night.
 In my opinion, I think a mattress is one of the major factors.

-To decide then on what type of mattress to go for, one surely needs knowledge and understanding on some of the major mattress types on offer around.
-Most of these mattress types are standardized but it is no surprise should you encounter a variation between manufacturers.
+To decide then on what type of mattress to go for, one surely needs knowledge and understanding of some of the major mattress types on offer around.
+Given the multitude of manufacturers, it’s reasonable to assume that there will be some quality differences across different mattress brands.

 1. Air Mattress

-In some cases, the air mattress can be used as a floatable on a pool due to its buoyancy.
-Air mattresses are very flexible both literally and figuratively.
-Some air mattresses are custom built to fit certain people and pickup trucks’ beds.
+Due to its buoyancy, the air mattress can occasionally be used as a float in a pool.
+Air mattresses are very flexible, both literally and figuratively.
+Some air mattresses are custom-built to fit certain people and pickup trucks’ beds.

 - Suitable for people with back pains